-The prerequisite to take this course is SOC100H1+SOC150H.
+The prerequisite to take this course is SOC101Y1 or SOC102H1+SOC103H1 or SOC102H1+SOC150H1 or SOC103H1+SOC150H1 or SOC100H1+SOC150H.
 Students without this prerequisite will be removed at any time and without notice.

 Learning Components and Course Requirements

 Lectures:

 Lectures will take up the first 2 hours of each session.
 Lectures will cover the main topics from the assigned readings and highlight important concepts and techniques.
 We will place special emphasis on working through example problems in class.
 Attendance will not be recorded and is not part of your final grade, but responsibility of being aware of what the professor says in lectures (including administrative announcements) rests with the student.
 See "Keys to Success" below for additional reasons why you should attend lectures.